can3p/perlotto/README.md

 ## Issues

-Whenever you encounter any feel free to raise issues in bugtracker or, what's better to solve them and send pull requests.
+Whenever you encounter any feel free to raise issues in bugtracker or, what's better, to solve them and send pull requests.

 ## License

 MIT, except app icon, which was just found on iconfinder.
 If you are the owner and don't want it to be there, please contact me.